Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Adds a new integration with Wincher for keyphrase performance tracking.
+* Introduces a keyphrase position tracking tool that gives insight into how your content ranks in the search results.
+Powered by Wincher.
 * Improves the user direction in the configuration workout.
 * Adds a sleep interval to the WP CLI index command to limit server load while this command is running.
 Props to [roborourke](https://github.com/roborourke).